michaelDomingues/mongo2SQL/README.md

 How to run:

-- Pull first from Git
+- First pull from Git
 - Compile
-- Add mongodb queries to inout file
+- Add mongodb queries to input file
 - Run jar
 - Check output file